dasic002/off-i-go/README.md

   - Trending tags, most recently used tags, so users can follow a particular highlight.
   - Most recently active Profiles, so users can easily have a look at profiles that are most engaging, frequently posting up-to-date content.
   - Users can express another reaction other than like.
+  - Users can direct message other users to discuss more specific information.
+  - Users can receive notifications of updates, such as new comments on a post, likes and follows.

 #### **Won't have features:**
   - Users can plan their next journey completely within the site, powered by a mapping service, likely Google Maps, where the site can break down the journey segments and recommend more accessible entries/exits, contacts for booking assistance at the given site and highlight what other users may have said in the past.
+  - Service providers can use the site's built in booking feature to book assistance requests, where social users can make a request and the provider can Approve, suggest adjustments or reject suspected spam requests.

 ### Structure